B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 \(5\; = \;5.0\; = \;\frac{5}{1}\)

-Since all whole numbers are integers and all integers are decimal numbers, we can represent the relationship between the sets of numbers by the Venn diagram below.
+Since all whole numbers are integers and all integers can be represented as decimal numbers, we can represent the relationship between the different types of numbers with the Venn diagram below.

 Knowledge: Thousandths